jaideep2403/My_Devops_notes/DevOps_SRE_ques.md

 - db hosted on a vm is full , steps to troubleshoot
 - ddos attack
 - types of Load Balancer in GCP.
-- clents are in us-east and eu-west what strategies to deploy resources to minimise network traffic , cost
+- clients are in us-east and eu-west what strategies to deploy resources to minimise network traffic , cost
 - how is GKE different from kubernetes?
 - various types of Kind in manifest file.
 - Explain deployment strategies in kubernetes